erics273/learning-angular4-with-timely/05-what-is-a-component.md

 </div>
 ```

-in addition to some JavaScript using jQuery in some
+and, then, some jQuery like this in some JavaScript file
-file like `site.js` where, somewhere in there, you
-might be able to find

 ```javascript
 // DO NOT DELETE!
 THIS HANDLES RATINGS!